ShitComunnistSays/wikitest/How-to-make-an-Backup.md

-## Before read, you agree with the following:
+## Before read, read the following:

 We are not responsible for your wallet.dat!